sampsyo/home/_drafts/advising.md

 ## Practice Extreme Empathy

+Alternate section title: "Do not, under any circumstances, be yourself."

 Good advising does not come naturally.
 You can't interact with your students in the way that seems most natural, or even the most comfortable.
 People have specific needs for how they're motivated, how they're made to feel successful, etc.

 This is a perversion of the golden rule.
 You need to fight your natural instincts to treat everyone how you once wanted to be treated as a grad student.
 It is hard to think carefully about exactly which words of encouragement someone needs at a particular time, especially when they're different from how you operate.
 But this kind of extreme empathy is the essence of mentoring.